GitHubDragonFly/ModbusSlaveSimulation/README.md

 - Open this as an existing project in Visual Studio and, on the menu, do:
   - Build/Build Solution (or press Ctrl-Shift-B).
   - Debug/Start Debugging (or press F5) to run the app.
-- Locate created EXE file in the /bin/Debug folder and copy it over to your preferred folder or Desktop.
+- Locate created EXE file in the /bin/Debug folder and copy it over to your preferred folder or Desktop
+- For testing RTU protocols use [com0com](https://pete.akeo.ie/search/label/com0com) to create virtual serial ports
 ## -> For Mono
 - Make sure that Mono is installed on your computer, both mono-complete and mono-vbnc for Linux while for Mac you might need to experiment (maybe mono and mono-basic).
 - Download and extract the zip file of this project and locate Mono archive in the "Mono" folder.